 What is my business worth in decline?

 It is really easy, and understandable, to be pessimistic during this season.
 Did rent prices get so high you had to lose your storefront?
 If this is you, it might feel like there is no business to sell – especially if the location was much of your business’s appeal.
 Do not fret.
 You can still offer your company’s goodwill, loyal client list, inventory, and market share.
 Think about it – a competitor might be looking to expand, and could be very interested in starting by absorbing your business.

 This is exactly what one does if their business has already closed.
 When there is no “business” to sell, there are still certainly assets that can be appealing to the right buyer.
 This is called the transfer method or “asset sale.”
 A skilled business broker will be able to find a potential buyer looking for exactly that.
 They will be able to assist in the business valuation, listing, and negotiation process to get this business off your hands.
 This is an exit route that can be very appealing to business owners looking to minimize their losses as they prepare for a new opportunity.

 Once you decide to sell your business, the first step is to hire a knowledgeable business broker familiar with your market.
 Whether you are near closing your business or need to sell before that inevitable fate arrives, a business broker can help you decide which option is best for your specific situation.
 An experienced business advisor should already be familiar with the current state of the market in your area as well as understand your industry and possibly have contacts they can reach out to.
 They will help you determine the value of your business and make recommendations for the next step.
 Nevertheless, there is always the option to sell your assets.

-Contact your Transworld Business Advisors office today!
-We have business brokers with the expertise you can rely on in the East TN Market.
+Contact your local Transworld Business Advisors office today!
+With years of experience in buying and selling businesses, we have business brokers with the expertise you can rely on across the United States.